Twipped/CurvyAndTrans.com/posts/2000-01-01.0004.740D5B/index.md

 An AFAB birthing parent may experience severe dysphoria around being labeled as a mother.
 The vast majority of resources for birth are *extremely* female gendered, so just the very process of conceiving, carrying and giving birth is exceptionally loaded with gender expectations.
 If you are pregnant then you are labeled a mom, regardless of how you actually feel about your role, and with that comes a whole load of assumptions.
 Assumptions about caregiving, breastfeeding, and child rearing.

-Cis passing trans feminine individuals also run into this.
+Cisgender [passing](https://en.wikipedia.org/wiki/Passing_(gender)) trans feminine individuals also run into this.
 If you are holding an infant or tending to a child then you are labeled a mom (unless the child is mixed race, then you're demoted to nanny, but that's a whole other topic).
-This can be validating, because it is a sign that you've been seen as a woman, but it can also be extremely *invalidating* when cis women start to talk about what they think are shared experiences with the birthing and post-natal process.
-Note, this exact same situation also happens with conversation about menstruation).
+This can be validating, because it is a sign that you've been seen as a woman, but it can also be extremely *invalidating* when cis women start to talk about what they think are shared experiences with reproductive processes.

+#### Dating and Romantic Relationships

+Societal Dysphoria *strongly* comes into play with courtship rituals.
+Being forced into being the boyfriend or girlfriend when you are not a boy or a girl is extremely disorienting and often feels very unfair.
+AMABs may find themselves wishing *they* were the one being pampered, and AFABs may become uncomfortable with the amount of attention they receive from their prospective partners (beyond the discomfort that women experience, as this includes genuine attention, not just unwanted attention).
+The expectations placed on them by their partners to fill these courtship roles may feel like a heavy burden to bear.
+By contrast, dating as your true gender becomes euphoric.
+Buy a trans girl flowers and see how much she swoons.

-^^^<!--[-->{!{ {{> tweets ids=(array
+^^^<!--[--><div class="card borderless right span3">{!{ {{> tweets ids=(array
-  '1215727547780096000'
-  '1215731319973523456'
+  '1216238489152475136'
-) tweets=meta.tweets className="grid-row" }} }!}<!--]-->^^^
+) tweets=meta.tweets className="" }} }!}</div><!--]-->^^^

+These obligations become downright brutal when it comes to sexual relationships.
+The expectation for AMABs to be the dominant sexual partner is often very off putting for trans women (there are *so many* jokes about the lack of trans girls who top), and cis expectations for AFAB trans individuals to want vaginal penetration can make for very awkward sexy times.

+Some closeted gay trans people may take on a pre-transition homosexual dating style (such as a closeted trans man dating women) not because they feel attraction to people of their assigned sex, but because that allows them to live the romantic and sexual role that feels correct.
+In the other direction, straight trans individuals may take a pre-transition relationship with someone of the opposite assigned sex (a closeted AMAB marrying a woman, for example) out of a need to repress and hide their true selves under denial.
+This societal performance is a common source of changes in sexual orientation during transition, as those repressive needs are relieved and the person is able to embrace their genuine attraction.

 #### Shame

-***[WORK IN PROGRESS]***
+Failure to live up to these roles can manifest *intensely* as shame and humiliation.
+Growing up closeted and struggling to fit into common gender tropes often results in signs of disappointment from parents and peers who expected otherwise.
+A father may be disappointed that their AMAB child isn't willing to engage in sports or other masculine activities.
+Female peers may demonstrate disapproval of an AMAB teenager choosing to hang out with a male social circle.
+Teen boys may ostracize an AMAB trans person who doesn't join in with their humor.

+These kinds of situations can lead to bullying and abuse, pushing the trans person to feel isolated, alone, and out of place.
+This sense of division then creates feelings of shame for failing to be the person everyone expects them to be.
+This then manifests as depression on top of other dysphoria, compounding their pain.

+The shame becomes especially intense at the moment of revealing themselves to be trans.
+Transphobic friends and family having negative, sometimes even violent reactions to a trans person coming out of the closet converts that shame into extreme guilt and disgrace.
+An adult trans person in a marriage may feel a tremendous amount of remorse at upending their spouse's life by revealing themselves.
+They may expect reproach from their neighbors and peers, and fear how that will affect their spouse and/or children.

+This too is a form of gender dysphoria, as these influences would not have been felt if the person had been cisgender.

+^^^<!--[--><div class="card borderless right span3">{!{ {{> tweets ids=(array
+  '1201138482569195526'
+) tweets=meta.tweets className="" }} }!}</div><!--]-->^^^

+The other way shame comes in to play is in the systemic transphobia present in our society.
+Trans adults of today grew up watching transphobic media in their childhood.
+The transsexual obsession of the late 80s and early 90s was horrifically traumatic for trans kids of the time, watching all the adults and peers around them laugh, jeer and be disgusted by people who they not only identified with, but strongly empathized and looked up to.
+This shame sits with us for our entire lives; it is a fundamental reason for why so many trans people do not come out until their late 30s or later, because only when they reach mid-life are they able to overcome that shame.

 ### Presentational Dysphoria